 The Proteomics Core has a simple charging policy:

-- No samples will be prepared or run until we have received an IDR against which the fee can be charged.
+- No samples will be prepared or run until the information has been entered into our sample submission site.

 - We charge for every sample run, regardless of whether an expected result is obtained.
 The only exception to this rule is where processing or instrument problems in the core have caused the lack of result.

 Why do I have to pay for samples that deliver no useful result?

 Many users are confused why we charge for samples that deliver no useful result.
 Regardless of whether the result expected is obtained we incur costs for sample preparation and MS / staff time and consumables.
 We run QC samples regularly on our MS instruments so we can ensure failures are not due to instrument problems.
 In addition service samples are processed and run in batches.
 We can identify failed sample processing where problems occur across the batch of samples.

 Failure to identify a protein from a gel band can be due to many reasons.
 The most common is simply lack of enough protein to detect by mass spec.
 Difficulties can include: